jckinsey01/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-create.md

 Also, as we move through this section of the book, we need to cultivate a critical awareness about how numbers, calculation, and other data types are never removed from the context of their collection and use.
 For this reason, we will be learning about data and statistical work with a wholistic socially just approach in mind.
 To help us accomplish this aim, we will be using a running scenario that involves working with the 2024 North Carolina general election data for absentee ballots.
 We will specifically take on the following scenario and role as a communicator working at a nonprofit called **Protect Democracy**:

 > You work for a nonpartisan, nonprofit called **Protect Democracy** (PD) as an analyst and writer.
-One of PD's missions is to ensure free an fair elections.
+One of PD's missions is to ensure free and fair elections.
 They want to run a series of stories about mail-in voting, and they recalled how, during the 2020 election, NC had racial disparity with regards to whose ballots were being rejected ([See 538 story](https://fivethirtyeight.com/features/north-carolina-is-already-rejecting-black-voters-mail-in-ballots-more-often-than-white-voters/)).
 Consequently, they want you to look into any potential rejected ballot issues that might have occurred for mail-in voters in NC during the 2024 election.

 ### About the NC absentee voter ballot data, and its provenance